 - page2 The page to be merged into this one.
-Should be an instance of PageObject. - expand If true, the current page dimensions will be expanded to accommodate the dimensions of the page to be merged.
+Should be an instance of Page0bject. - over set the page2 content over page1 if True(default) else under - expand If true, the current page dimensions will be expanded to accommodate the dimensions of the page to be merged.